Calcium is very important for your health.

 Summary Dried figs contain more calcium than other dried fruits.
 A single ounce (28 grams) has 5% of your daily needs for this mineral.

 Milk is one of the best and cheapest calcium sources.

 Additionally, milk is a good source of protein, vitamin A and vitamin D.

-Bottom Line: Milk is a great source of well-absorbed calcium.
-A cup of milk provides between 27% and 35% of the RDI.
+Summary Milk is a great source of well-absorbed calcium.
+One cup (237 ml) of milk provides 27–35% of the RDI for this mineral.

 Calcium is an important mineral that you may not be getting enough of.

-While dairy products tend to be the highest in it, there are plenty of other good sources — many of which are plant-based.
+While dairy products tend to pack the highest amounts of this mineral, plenty of other good sources exist — many of which are plant-based.

-You can easily meet your calcium needs by eating from this diverse list of foods.
+You can easily meet your calcium needs by eating from the diverse list of foods in this article.